ml-explore/mlx-examples/llms/hf_llm/README.md

 `convert.py` script.
 This script takes a Hugging Face repo as input and outputs a model directory (which you can optionally also upload to Hugging Face).

-For example to 4-bit quantize a model, run:
+For example, to make 4-bit quantized a model, run:

 ```
 python convert.py --hf-model <hf_repo> -q